 The historical tour begins near the attraction’s main entrance and includes information about the history of the bridge, its owners and the Indigenous art at the site.

 The nature tour begins on the other side of the canyon, on the west side, close to the far side of the suspension bridge.
 It features information about area animals and the property’s various species of trees.
-Both are completely free, although tips are welcome (but not expected).
+Both are free, although tips are welcome (but not expected).

 Birds of Prey